 Inkjet Brings Marketable Skills to Inmates

 “For our participants to be successful, our programs must focus on relevant job skills,” adds Roberts.
-“Whether it’s running the VarioPrint i300+ high-speed inkjet press or the CP Bourg Digital Finishing Line, this training affords them the ability to get jobs with the most useful, relevant skills in the industry.”
-PRIDE employs 200 free world staff and trains 2,000 daily and reaches 3,000 to 4,000 inmates every year.
+“Whether it’s running the VarioPrint i300+ high-speed inkjet press or the C.P.
+Bourg Digital Finishing Line, this training affords them the ability to get jobs with the most useful, relevant skills in the industry.”
+PRIDE employs 200 free world staff, trains 2,000 daily, and reaches 3,000 to 4,000 inmates every year.

 PRIDE operates three graphics facilities in Florida, each with a different focus.
-Its digital facility, where its VarioPrint i300+ and CP Bourg equipment, is located in Blountstown, Fla. about an hour southwest of Tallahassee.
-This 44,000 square foot facility has 150 trainees at capacity, runs two shifts, and has state-of-the-art technologies and efficient production worklfows.
+Its digital facility, which houses its VarioPrint i300+ and C.P.
+Bourg equipment, is located in Blountstown, Fla., about an hour southwest of Tallahassee.
+This 44,000-sq.-ft. facility has 150 trainees at capacity, runs two shifts, and uses state-of-the-art technologies and efficient production workflows.

-“I invite any commercial printer to put their production facility up against ours,” says Roberts.
+“I invite any commercial printer to put their production facility up against ours,” boasts Roberts.

-PRIDE’s journey to full inkjet production has been gradual.
+PRIDE’s path to full inkjet production has been gradual.
 It invested in black-and-white rollfed inkjet in 2016, but it was waiting for further maturation before investing in full-color inkjet for its high-quality work.

 PRIDE chose the sheetfed format for its cost-effectiveness at a variety of run lengths, as well as its substrate flexibility.
-The VarioPrint i300+ runs up to 294 ipm, with a monthly volume of one to 10 million letter-sized pages.
-The i300 met PRIDE’s requirement for extremely high graphics quality that is achieve with 600 x 600 dpi resolution with drop size modulation that produces 1200 dpi perceived image quality in both images and halftones.
+The VarioPrint i300+ runs up to 294 ipm, with a monthly volume of between one and 10 million letter-sized pages.
+The i300+ met PRIDE’s requirement for extremely high graphics quality that is achieved with 600x600-dpi resolution with drop size modulation that produces 1,200-dpi perceived image quality in both images and halftones.

 In addition to being able to handle the higher volumes, the VarioPrint i300+ is cost-effective for shorter run lengths, too.
 This is important since PRIDE is seeing its run lengths regularly drop to 5,000 or less.

-To support its VarioPrint i300+, PRIDE worked with CP Bourg to install a digital finishing line that enables even more work to shift to inkjet.
+PRIDE worked with C.P.
+Bourg to install a digital finishing line that enables even more work to shift to inkjet.
 The line includes the Bourg Sheet Feeder (BSF), IFB (Hand Feed Reject Tray), Bourg Preparation Module (BPM) equipped with Bleed Trimming and Sheet Creasing, (BME) Booklet Maker with Hohner stitching heads, (BME) Booklet Face Trimmer, and Exit Conveyor.

-“The solution can be docked in-line with the VarioPrint i300+ at any time and still function offline,” notes James Tressler, vice president of sales for CP Bourg.
+“The solution can be docked in-line with the VarioPrint i300+ at any time and still function offline,” notes James Tressler, VP of sales for C.P.
+Bourg.
 “The team felt it was best to begin this way, knowing the option to connect exists.”

 While PRIDE does not have labor costs associated with running the equipment, Roberts notes that these savings are offset by the cost of trainers and continual upgrades to its technology that keep its training on the cutting edge.

-PRIDE installed the VarioPrint i300+ high-speed inkjet press and CP Bourg Digital Finishing Line in March 2020.
+PRIDE installed the VarioPrint i300+ and C.P.
+Bourg finishing line in March 2020.
 It couldn’t have been more pleased with both installations.

-Roberts praises CP Bourg for its efficiency, as well.
+Roberts praises C.P.
+Bourg for its efficiency, as well.
 “They brought the equipment in, and by the end of the week, it was already running, and they were training our staff,” he says.
 “We are particularly impressed that the line is able to operate 24/7 at the full-rated speed of our VarioPrint i300+.”
-“The automation has enabled the solution to accept multiple operators and output from multiple printers,” adds Tressler.
-“This level of automation produces extremely predictable output / throughput with tremendous quality by eliminating manual set-up and marking, scuffing, and tracking that most older technology struggles with in today’s inkjet and digital environments.“

 PRIDE anticipates producing about five million pages on the VarioPrint i300+ monthly.
-As print volumes grow at PRIDE, they anticipate adding more print and finishing lines to meet the growing demand.
+As print volumes grow, PRIDE expects to add more print and finishing lines to meet the demand.